Causes of Fibromyalgia

 Symptoms of fibromyalgia can vary in intensity.
 Fatigue, sleep disturbances (sleep apnea and/or waking up unfresh), cognitive difficulties (memory problems or unclear thought process), and stiffness are the most prevalent symptoms reported.
 Additional common symptoms may include depression or anxiety, migraines, tension headaches, pelvic pain, irritable or overactive bladder, irritable bowel syndrome (IBS), TMJD (including tinnitus), and gastrointestinal reflux disease (GERD).
 Stress often worsens the related problems and symptoms.

-THE SYMPTOM FEED EACH OTHER AS A SOURCE OF REOCCURANCE OF PAIN
+THE SYMPTOMS FEED EACH OTHER AS A SOURCE OF REOCCURRENCE OF PAIN

 - Having a good understanding of symptoms and how life has, and is, being affected by fibromyalgia is very important.
 A good assessment of painful areas can help reduce anxiety.